PDXostc/rvi_v2x_firmware/field-support-manual.md

 software to read the voltage of the device while the board is powered.
 The voltage should read **3.2v**.

+### Verify Programmer Connection<a name="verify-connection></a>

+1. Open programming dialog from menu `Tools -> Device Programming` or use shortcut `Ctrl+Shift+P`
+2. Select the attached Dragon programmer from the `Tool`  dropdown menu
+3. Select `ATxmega128A4U` from the `Device` drop down list
+4. `PDI` is the only interface option, click `Apply`
+5. Press and hold the  button on the  V2X
+6. Under `Device Signature` click `Read`
+7. If the signature window quickly fills with `0x1E9746`, then communications are established
+8. release V2X button

 ### Firmware Upgrade Procedure <a name="firmware-procedure"></a>

 > During the flashing process, power must be maintained to the board.
 A constant